AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

   <p><em>Figure #20.)
 Truss with the correct pin diameter</em></p>
 </div> <br>

-Since my truss is symetrical, I was able to create a datum plane in the middle to mirror everything from one side over to the other side as seen in Figure #21.
+Since my truss is symmetrical, I was able to create a datum plane in the middle to mirror everything from one side over to the other side as seen in Figure #21.
 This made it a lot faster to 3D model after I fixed my mistakes.

 <div align="center">
   <img src="centralized_plane.png">
   <p><em>Figure #21.)
 Datum plane for symmetry</em></p>
-</div> <br>
+</div> <br><br>

+**Trusses Pin**

 The frame of the truss was complete, and now it was time to work on the pin.
 The pin was super simple to model since it was just one cylinder the same size as the holes inside of the trusses frame.
 I followed the same steps as I did for the fram of the truss.
 The 3D model for the pin can be seen in Figure #22 and Figure #23.